richardchien/verifront/README.md

 $ npm install
 ```

-Then configure the site in `assets/js/config.js`.
+Then configure the site in `assets/js/config.js` and replace favicons and logo in `static`.

 Finally, run